- 2-3/4 cups all-purpose flour

 - 1/2 teaspoon almond extract

 - Whisk together flour, baking soda and salt.
 Place butter, brown sugar and water in a large saucepan; cook and stir over low heat until butter is melted.
 Remove from heat; stir in chocolate chips until smooth.
-Stir in eggs, one at a time, and extract.
+Stir in eggs and extract.
 Stir in flour mixture.
+Let stand until firm enough to shape, about 15 minutes.

-- To use frozen dough: Place frozen dough balls 2 in. apart on greased baking sheets.
-Bake in a preheated 350° oven until tops are cracked, 13-15 minutes.
+- To bake, preheat oven to 350°.
+Place frozen dough portions 2 in. apart on greased baking sheets.
+Bake until set, 12-14 minutes.
 Remove from pans to wire racks; cool completely.

 Reviews for Chocolate Reindeer Cookies